Meowcat285/MazeGuides/mazeguides-mkdocs/docs/guides/baseline.markdown

 Additionally, you can choose to move them out in a temporary folder, if you plan on keeping your mods.
 All the mods should be in the format of .pak
 Here is how to find the mods folder:

-{: .caution }
+!!! warning

     Do Not Delete your entire Larian or BG3 folder, your saves are fine.
-Just navigate & delete the pak files inside mods folder itself.(Even full reinstalls don’t need this)
+Just navigate & delete the pak files inside mods folder itself.
+(Even full reinstalls don’t need this)

 `C:\Users\YourName\AppData\Local\Larian Studios\Baldur's Gate 3\Mods`
 ![Image of mods folder](/assets/baseline/image7.png)